joaquintides/transrangers/rust.md

     fn run(&mut self, output: impl FnMut(Self::Output) -> crate::ValueResult) -> GeneratorResult;
 }
 ```
-The `run` method is analogous to the *ranger* in transranges, invoking a consumption function (`output`)
+The `run` method is analogous to the ranger call operator in transrangers, invoking a consumption function (`output`)
 for each value in the range.
 A small difference is the return value of the ranger and consumption
 function.
-In transrangers they both return a bool, but while writing pushgen I felt it was easier
+In transrangers they both return a `bool`, but while writing pushgen the author felt it was easier
 to prevent mistakes if these were two distinct types instead.
 This is merely a stylistic choice.

 This trait is accompanied by a `GeneratorExt` trait which provides already-implemented